-Archaeal Digoxin and Regulation of Golgi Body / Lysosomal Function in Relation to Oncogenesis

-The glycosaminoglycoid and fructosoid contributes archaeaon to glycoconjugate synthesis and catabolism by the process of fructolysis.
-The membrane Na+-K+ ATPase related Magnesium depletion can affect the metabolism of glycosaminoglycans, glycoproteins and glycolipids.
-The elevation in the level of dolichol may suggest its increased availability for N-glycosylation of proteins.
-Magnesium deficiency can lead to defective metabolism of sphinganine, producing its accumulation which may lead to increased cerebroside and ganglioside synthesis.
+Archaeal Digoxin and Regulation of Golgi Body / Lysosomal Function in Relation to Multiple Myeloma elevation in the level of dolichol may suggest its increased availability for N-glycosylation of proteins.
+Magnesium deficiency can lead to defective metabolism of sphinganine producing its accumulation which may lead to increased cerebroside and ganglioside synthesis.
 In Magnesium deficiency the glycolysis, citric acid cycle and oxidative phosphorylation are blocked and more glucose 6-phosphate is channelled for the synthesis of glycosaminoglycans (GAG).
-The results now obtained show an increase in the concentration of serum total GAG, glycolipids (ganglioside, glycosyl-diglyceride, cerebrosides and sulphatides) and carbophydrate components of glycoproteins (hexose, fucose and sialic acid) in CNS astrocytomas and NHL.
-The increase in the carbohydrate components - total hexose, fucose and sialic acid - in CNS astrocytomas and NHL was not to the same extent suggesting qualitative change in glycoprotein structure.
-The pattern of change in individual GAG was that HA, H, HS, ChS and DS (except in CNS astrocytomas where DS was reduced) increased in the serum in CNS astrocytomas and NHL.
-The activity of GAG degrading enzymes (beta glucuronidase, beta N-acetyl hexosaminidase, hyaluronidase and cathepsin-D) and that of glycohydrolases (beta galactosidase, beta fucosidase and beta glucosidase) showed significant increase in the serum in CNS astrocytomas and NHL.
+The results now obtained show an increase in the concentration of serum total GAG, individual GAG fractions, glycolipids and carbohydrate components of glycoproteins in multiple myeloma.
+The increase in the carbohydrate components - total hexose, fucose and sialic acid in multiple myeloma was not to the same extent suggesting qualitative change in glycoprotein structure.
+The activity of GAG degrading enzymes and that of glycohydrolases showed significant increase in the serum in multiple myeloma.
 Intracellular magnesium deficiency also results in defective ubiquitin dependent proteolytic processing of glycoconjugates as it requires magnesium for its function.
 The increase in the activity of glycohydrolases and GAG degrading enzymes could be due to reduced lysosomal stability and consequent leakage of lysosomal enzymes into the serum.
 The increase in the concentration of carbohydrate components of glycoproteins and GAG in spite of increased activity of many glycohydrolases may be due to their possible resistance to cleavage by glycohydrolases consequent to qualitative change in their structure.
-Proteoglycan complexes formed in the presence of altered calcium/magnesium ratios intracellularly may be structurally abnormal and resistant to lysosomal enzymes and may accumulate.
+Proteoglycan complexes formed in the presence of altered calcium / magnesiurn ratios intracellularly may be structurally abnormal and resistant to lysosomal enzymes and may accumulate.
+In multiple myeloma, interaction of tumour and host cells with adhesion and extracellular matrix molecules like heparan sulphate, proteoglycan and syndecan are important.
+Elevated levels of heparan sulphate reported here may favour an upregulated interaction between tumour and host cells with adhesion and extracellular matrix molecules.
+This interaction is important in the pathogenesis of myeloma.
+Accumulation of structurally abnormal glycoproteins leading to amyloid deposition has been described in myeloma.
+The abnormal glycoconjugate metabolism and lysosomal instability reported here may be important in amyloid deposition.
+Abnormal glycoconjugates accumulation can lead on to neuronal degeneration like motor neuron disease described in myeloma.